What is the Legal Defence of Honest and Reasonable Mistake?

 To decide whether the mistaken belief was both ‘honest’ and ‘reasonable’, the Victorian courts rely on case law.

 A mistaken belief is considered ‘honest’ if the accused forms their own positive belief.
-Merely being ignorant to a fact does not constitute an ‘honest’ belief (Proudman v Dayman [1941]).
-Further, if evidence provides an inference or hypothesis that is consistent with innocence, the trier of facts must give the accused the benefit of the doubt in relation to that inference (Knight v R (1992)).
+Merely being ignorant of a fact does not constitute an ‘honest’ belief (Proudman v Dayman [1941]).
+Further, if the evidence provides an inference or hypothesis that is consistent with innocence, the trier of facts must give the accused the benefit of the doubt in relation to that inference (Knight v R (1992)).
 This applies when considering what might be the honest belief of the accused.
 That is, if the evidence infers that the accused held an honest belief, the court must give the accused the benefit of the doubt.

 A mistaken belief is considered ‘reasonable’ if at (or before) the time of the offence, the accused expressly considered whether or not a particular fact existed.
 If the accused does not consider the fact at all (i.e. is negligent or ignorant), the mistake cannot be considered ‘reasonable’ (He Kaw Teh v The Queen [1985]).
 Further, the case of Mei Ying Su and Others v Australian Fisheries Management Authority and Another (no2) (2008) states that a mistaken belief is reasonable if:

-- The belief is held by the accused;
+• The belief is held by the accused;

-- The belief is objectively reasonable (being rational, based on reason or capable of sustaining belief); and
+• The belief is objectively reasonable (being rational, based on reason, or capable of sustaining belief); and

 If the prosecution fails to disprove the defence of honest and mistaken belief, the accused will be acquitted.